-By providing your consent, you are agreeing to us collecting information from your child or person under your care for the purposes of this study.
-The information collected will include interview data based on their responses.
-Specifically, the interview data will be audio recorded on a phone if you consent to this so the researcher can transcribe and analyse their responses.
-There will also be an opportunity for participants to review this transcript prior to analysis so they can verify the transcript accurately reflects their contributions.
+By providing your consent, you are agreeing to us collecting information from you for the purposes of this study.
+The information collected will include interview data based on your responses.
+Specifically, the interview data will be audio recorded on a phone if you consent to this so the researcher can transcribe and analyse your responses.
+There will also be an opportunity for you to review this transcript prior to analysis so you can verify the transcript accurately reflects your contributions.
 We will use Microsoft Stream to transcribe interviews.
-This will involve sharing their information with Microsoft.
+This will involve sharing your information with Microsoft.
 We will not share this information with anyone else without your consent unless we are required to do so by law.
 Microsoft Stream is owned by Microsoft and located in Redmond, Washington, US.

-Any other identifiable information you, your child or the child under your care provide us will be stored securely and will only be disclosed with permission from both of you unless we are required by law to release information.
-Therefore, no third parties will have access to your child or child under your care's information during or after the study unless it is enforced.
+Any other identifiable information you provide us will be stored securely and will only be disclosed with your permission unless we are required by law to release information.
+Therefore, no third parties will have access to your information during or after the study unless it is enforced.

-Whilst we plan to publish the findings, your child or child under your care will not be individually identifiable in these publications.
+Whilst we plan to publish the findings, you will not be individually identifiable in these publications.

 We will store all this information securely following the University's Recordkeeping Policy.
 Only Bianca Aiello (Honours student) and Jim Tognolini (Responsible researcher) will have access to the data during or after the study.
 The data collected will be retained for a minimum of five years after the completion of analysis and publication.
 After this period the data can be disposed of securely.
-For more details about how your child or child under your care's information will be handled please see the University's privacy webpage.
+For more details about how your information will be handled please see the University's privacy webpage.